 Come, Yuletide and Vienna sparkle with fairy lights.
 Snowy streets glow as light spills from vast palaces; icicles dangle off magnificent Habsburg buildings.
 Add steaming drinks in made-to-linger coffee houses, and you’ve got a city full of festive atmosphere that doesn’t feel twee.

-Many Christmas markets spread along the old town’s narrow streets, offering stalls overflowing with traditional wooden toys and artisanal handicrafts such as handmade soaps.
-Invigorate with steaming cups of mulled wine while the bracing aroma of roasted chestnuts and freshly-baked pretzels warms the open-air chill.
+Many Christmas markets spread along the old town’s narrow streets, offering stalls overflowing with traditional wooden toys and artisanal handicrafts, such as handmade soaps.
+Invigorate with steaming cups of mulled wine while the bracing aroma of roasted chestnuts and freshly baked pretzels warm the open-air chill.

-The Vienna Dream Christmas Market, located at Rathausplatz, consistently voted among the most beautiful markets in Europe, opened on November 12 but closed on November 22 as Austria went into a total nationwide lockdown.
-The market will reopen when the lockdown ends on December 13 (if the COVID situation improves) and runs until December 26.
+The Vienna Dream Christmas Market, located at Rathausplatz, is consistently voted among the most beautiful markets in Europe.
+It opened on November 12 but closed on November 22 as Austria went into a nationwide lockdown.
+The market will reopen when the lockdown ends on December 13 (if the COVID situation improves) and run until December 26.

 ©Twitter/Sebastian on tour